 “Wait… I can take care of it myself.
 I’m always able to return from my journeys.”

-“Before you take one of your journeys Mr. Wills I have a few questions I’d like to ask you, it’s procedure in a murder case.”
+“Before you take one of your journeys Mr. Wills I have a few questions I’d like to ask you, it’s a procedure in a murder case.”

 Wills opens his eyes.
 “I’m so sorry, please I wanna help.”

 “Do you remember where you were and what you were doing last Tuesday between the hours of three and seven?”

 “Well, my shift at the plant ends at 4:15 so I was at the plant until then.”

 He questions himself speaking out loud, squinting his eyes.
 “Was my car being fixed Tuesday?
 No that was Monday so I must have driven home.”